Dikshasisodia31/AI_Interview_Assistant/README.md

 # 🤖 AI Interview Preparation Platform

 An AI-powered interview preparation platform built using the **MERN Stack** that helps users practice technical interviews for different job roles.
 Users can create customized mock interviews by selecting a role, difficulty level, and number of questions.
-The platform uses **Google Gemini AI** to generate interview questions and provide an interactive interview experience.
+The platform uses **Google Gemini AI** to generate interview questions and provide a detailed feedback of your answers.

 ---